doriordan/skuber/README.md

 https://kubernetes.io/releases/

-## License

-This code is licensed under the Apache V2.0 license, a copy of which is included [here](LICENSE.txt).

 ## Support
 I'm trying to be responsive to any new issues, you can create github issue or contact me.